what are comments in Rust language? How do you write a comments in Rust?

 }

-Learned single line comments, How do you write a multi line comments
+Learned single-line comments, How do you write multi-line comments

-These comments written in multiple line and also called block comments.
-Hello World program is a first step to learn any programming language Steps to write a Hello World First program code.
+These comments are written in multiple lines and are also called block comments.
+Hello World program is the first step to learning any programming language Steps to write a Hello World First program code.

-Here is a way we can write a multi line comments with #\ symbol.
-Each line starts with #\ character.
+Here is a way we can write a multi-line comment with the #\ symbol.
+Each line starts with a #\ character.

 Rust provides special syntax to write a block level comments

-This allows you to write a multiple lines of code and ignored by compiler.
+This allows you to write multiple lines of code and is ignored by the compiler.

 Block level comments in Rust Example: